Neil Giuntoli: Stage work

 Giuntoli began working on the stage in Chicago in the early 1980s.
 Among his early roles were parts in "A Dozen Idiots" at The Performers Arena" and "The Jonah Complex" with David Shepard.
 Giuntoli went on to co-found The Prop Thtr where he starred in "Answers", "The Chinese Wall" and "Metamorphosis".
 In 1986, he wrote and starred in his first original play, "Smoke Mountain" with video directed by John McNaughton.
 He went on to write and star in "Crate Dweller", his critically acclaimed play about a crazy nazi who lives in a crate.
-Giuntoli's big theatrical break came when he was offer the lead role in "Road" at Chicago's noted Organic Theater Company, which was founded by director, Stuart Gordon.
+Giuntoli's big theatrical break came when he was offered the lead role in "Road" at Chicago's noted Organic Theater Company, which was founded by director, Stuart Gordon.
 Soon after this he moved to Los Angeles to make movies.
 In 2006 Giuntoli returned to Chicago to mount his original bio-play, "Hizzoner", which takes place on the last day in the life of Chicago's iconic mayor, Richard J. Daley.
 The play received the longest run ever to be granted to a production at Chicago's Prop Theater and was a commercial and critical success.
 It ran through 2009.